 Toyota Yaris review

-The Toyota Yaris is a spacious and reliable supermini that rivals the Ford Fiesta and Hyundai i20
+The Toyota Yaris is spacious and reliable, but lacks the sparkle of the Ford Fiesta

-The Yaris is available with either three or five doors and there are four main specification levels to choose from.
+The Toyota Yaris is available in four main specification levels to choose from.
 Entry-level Active, mid-spec Icon and Icon Plus and top-of-the-range Trend.
 Mid-spec and above get alloy wheels, air-con and a 6.1-inch touchscreen sat-nav.

 Our choice: Yaris 1.33 VVT-i TR 5dr

 You’d struggle to call the Yaris stylish, but Toyota has tried to be bolder with this third- generation model, and Hybrid models stand out further thanks to their aerodynamically styled front grille and bumpers, plus the distinctive blue-backed Toyota badging.

 While the entry-level Active version of the Toyota Yaris gets snazzy LED daytime running lights and door mirrors with integrated indicators, it does without the alloy wheels, front foglights and body-coloured door handles of the flagship Trend model pictured.

 Inside the Toyota Yaris, the low-key theme continues and function definitely takes precedence over form -there are neat touches, such as a pair of circular air vents and dials that get distinctive blue needles, but the rest of the interior looks drab.
 Being a Toyota, the build quality of the Yaris is second to none but the materials feel a little cheap, especially the hard and shiny plastics on the dashboard and door trims.